-Art and Architecture bloomed during the Gupta dynasty.
+Gupta Empire Art and Architecture bloomed during the Gupta dynasty.
 As a matter of fact, one of the similarities between the Mauryan Empire and Gupta Empire was that the rulers of both these dynasties were royal patrons of different kinds of art.
-During the Gupta Empire, art reached its peak and hence this period was also referred to as the ‘Golden Age.’
+During the Gupta Empire, art reached its peak and hence this period was also referred to as the “Golden Age.”

 This artistic wealth was responsible for bringing about a cultural resurgence.
 The art of this era flourished more than t flourished in any era or dynasty.
 The art of this period was a beautiful blend of the earlier art as well as of a new style and technique which subsequently developed under this Empire.
 The art and architecture of the Gupta Dynasty can be classified as follows:

 The curves of this particular stupa also clear one more point that the Indians were well acquainted with the art of arch-making.
-The artifacts of the ‘Dhameka Stupa’ are truly an expression of the Gupta architecture.
-Apart from this, there were also several Buddhist, Jains as well as Brahmin sects which was another important aspect of the Gupta Empire.
+The artifacts of the “Dhameka Stupa” are truly an expression of the Gupta architecture.
+Apart from this, there were also several Buddhist, Jains as well as Brahmin sects which were another important aspect of the Gupta Empire.

-Temple architecture of the Gupta Period – The Gupta Dynasty were truly the torchbearers as far as the history of temple architecture are concerned.
+The Gupta Dynasty was truly the torchbearers as far as the history of temple architecture is concerned.
 It was the first time that the Guptas made use of permanent materials like bricks and stones instead of making use of the usual fragile materials like bamboo, wood etc.

 Cave temples were replaced by structural temples for the purpose of idol worship.
 The different kinds of temple structures denote the artistic brilliance of the Gupta Empire.
 These temple designs became the benchmark for the subsequent creations so made by the latter Dynasties like for instance the temple of Dasavatar at Deogarh is a sheer delight with brilliant carvings and panel constructions.